J-1 Public High School Exchange Program USA

 Come join the thousands of ICES exchange students who have started their experience in America by attending one of these great student arrival orientations!

 The ICES staff truly understands the challenges that exchange students may face, many of our team members have lived abroad and learned another language while overcoming cultural differences.
 This understanding and compassion is transmitted through ICES’s exceptional customer service.

 With over 50 office staff members and a team of 500 field coordinators, we are dedicated to providing participants with experiences that will have a positive impact on their lives for years to come.
-Our team manages over 1,300 students yearly, with a network of school partners in all 50 states.
-Our students come from over 40 countries and are supervised by trained local coordinators and compassionate student counselors.
+Our team manages over 1,500 students yearly, with a network of school partners in all 50 states.
+Our students come from over 40 countries and are supervised by trained ICES Local Coordinators and compassionate student counselors.